 If you hop aboard the Argo Gede train from Jakarta’s Gambir station to Bandung, in Indonesia, you'll cross the Cikurutug Bridge.
-200ft from the valley floor, it's as scenic as it is scary!
+60m from the valley floor, it's as scenic as it is scary.

-If you travel to Cologne by train, not only will you be greeted by the stunning sight of Cologne cathedral but you'll arrive via the iconic Hohenzollern Bridge.
+If you travel to Cologne by train, not only are you greeted by the stunning sight of Cologne Cathedral but you arrive via the iconic Hohenzollern Bridge.
 During WWII the bridge stood up to multiple airstrikes, a testament to its strength.
 Since 2008, amorous passers-by began a tradition of affixing love padlocks to the bridge on the wall separating the pedestrian walkway from the tracks.

 Viaduct of Fades, France

 At the time of its completion the Viaduct of Fades, which spans Sioule river in France, was the tallest of its kind in the world.
 Though that is not longer the case it still boasts the tallest bridge piers (upright supports) built in traditional masonry.

 Landwasser Viaduct, Switzerland